behroozkhorashadi/remember3/README.md

 ## remember3

-This simple python library scrapes your bash or zsh history file and generates a searchable cummulative history that is persisted, easily searchable, and runnable.
+This simple python library scrapes your bash or zsh history file and generates a searchable cumulative history that is persisted, easily searchable, and runnable.
+This project is only python 3 compatible.

 ### Setup